Innovations against diseases of the eye

 To facilitate these operations, today there are 3D visualization systems with a screen or even 3D glasses.
 Thanks to these devices and their excellent image quality, surgeons better visualize the manipulations they perform and adopt a better working posture.
 This greatly reduces their fatigue.
-They also offer the opportunity for colleagues to follow the operation live and bring their expertise, even if they are on the other side of the world.
+They also offer the opportunity for colleagues to follow the live operation and bring their expertise, even if they are at the other end of the world.

 If surgical techniques are in full swing, this is also the case for the development of molecules that make it possible to target the various structures of the eye.
 Very effective techniques, especially to treat pathologies such as glaucoma or AMD .
 In the case of glaucoma, they are used in eyedrops that are applied in the eye, to relieve the intraocular pressure caused by this disease.
 To treat AMD, the molecules are injected into the gel of the eye and block the progression of the disease and the loss of vision, provided they are administered in time.

 But this technique only works in case of wet AMD .
-The other form of this disease – the dry form – still remains an incurable disease.
+The other form of this disease – the dry form – remains today an incurable disease.

-Only about 100 blind people in the world have already benefited from this technology.
-The doctors hope to be able to generalize it, but also to treat the visually impaired people .
+Only about 100 blind patients in the world have already benefited from this technology.
+The doctors hope to generalize it, but also to treat the visually impaired .

 We can already bet that in the next five years, the retinal implant will be part of the therapeutic arsenal!